Manage your accounts and pay your bills from the safety of your own home through Globe myBusiness' online eBills and ePayment options.

 Step 2: Different banks will have their own set of requirements.
 You may be directed to their online banking platform to do wire transfer.
 Banks will ask you to provide the recipient’s name, bank account number, and amount to be transferred.
 Refer to the table above for Globe’s account details.

-Step 3: Once the payment goes through, email email@example.com to send the payment breakdown.
+Step 3: Once the payment goes through, fill out the form at http://glbe.co/billpay to send your payment breakdown.
 Indicate the payment amount you are allocating for each of your account.

 Payment posting is 1 to 5 business days.
 You will be issued a soft copy of your official receipt upon request.
 This feature is available for Globe Postpaid, Broadband, Innove, and Bayan accounts.